danimart1991/node-red-nodes/node-red-sonarr-api/README.md

 Get an _Array_ of all the commands stored in the _Sonarr System Tasks Queue_.
 The **Id** of a command can be included as an additional parameter to obtain only the data of that command.

+### Get Episode/s

+Get an _Array_ of all the episodes stored in the _Sonarr_ database.
+The **Id** of a series must be included as a parameter to obtain only the episodes of that series.

 ## Author

 [Daniel Martin Gonzalez](https://danielmartingonzalez.com)